Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 • Teeth — Dogs usually lose their baby teeth by 6 months old.

-• Eyes — Age-related issues, like cataracts, can help suggest your dog’s age.
+• Eyes — Age-related issues, like cataracts, may help suggest your dog's age, though they can also occur in younger dogs due to other causes.

 • Fur — If they are grey around their eyes and muzzle or even through their whole body.